Content from What is Web Scraping?

 Tip: in most browsers, all you have to do is do a right-click anywhere on the page and select the “View Page Source” option (“Show Page Source” in Safari).

-The HTML structure of the page you are currently reading looks something like this (most text and elements have been removed for clarity): TODO: update to new page
+The HTML structure of the page you are currently reading looks something like this (most text and elements have been removed for clarity):

 HTML